 And so it was that, just after 10pm, the lanterns were hung as Paul Revere rowed across the river, successfully sneaking past HMS Somerset sitting at anchor, which was providing protection over the British soldiers landing at Cambridge.

-Revere would ride quickly through Charlestown, Somerville, Medford, Arlington and into Lexington, which he would arrive at right around midnight.
+Revere would ride quickly through Charlestown, Somerville, Medford, Arlington and finally into Lexington, where he would arrive right around midnight.
 At each stop, he cried “the Regulars are coming out!” as minutemen poured into the streets and increasing numbers of riders were dispatched out to further communities.
 The alarm had been given, and the people mustered.

 There were countless other riders, most of whose names have been lost to history, who spread the word across New England and the colonies beyond.
 Without their planning, determination and effort, the American Revolution would not have been.
 Riders Paul Revere, Samuel Prescott, William Dawes, Israel Bissel and the many others have thus earned their place in our nation’s history.

 In addition to other express riders delivering messages, bells, drums, guns, bonfires, and trumpets were used for rapid communication from town to town, notifying the rebels across Massachusetts to muster their militias.
-This system was so effective that people in towns 25 miles from Boston were aware of the British army's movements while it was still unloading boats in Cambridge.
-In only a few days, the news had made it all the way to the Continental Congress in Philadelphia.
+This system was so effective that people in towns 25 miles from Boston were aware of the British army's movements while they were still unloading their boats in Cambridge.
+In matter of days, the news made it all the way to the Continental Congress in Philadelphia.